Dsyko/meteor-node-csv/README.md

 	var fut = new Future();
 	var users = {};

-	//Here is where this Package is used to convert a stream from an array to a string of comma separated values.
+	//Here is where this Package is used to convert a stream from an array to a string of CSVs.
    CSV().from(userStream)
 	.to(responseStream)
 	.transform(function(user, index){
-	//console.log("user: ", user);
 	if(user._id){
 	    var dateCreated = new Date(user.createdAt);
 	    return [user.profile.name, user.emails[0].address, dateCreated.toString()];